m1rm/Svelte-Pokedex/README.md

 By default, the server will only respond to requests from localhost.
 To allow connections from other computers, edit the `sirv` commands in package.json to include the option `--host 0.0.0.0`.

+## Bing News API
+The news section is build using the [Bing News Search API](https://docs.microsoft.com/en-us/bing/search-apis/bing-news-search/overview).
+You will have to create an account registering to the free plan.
+You will then have access to your API Key.
+The key as well as the API host must be provided in a .env file, which you can create based on the exemplary template (.env.example).

 ## Building and running in production mode

 To create an optimised version of the app: